saonbd1/astro-blog-starter-template/src/content/blog/top-free-ai-models-you-can-use-right.md

 If you need a model that works well in languages beyond English, Qwen is your best bet.
 Its multilingual performance is genuinely impressive.

-## 4. Google's Gemma 3
+## 4. Google's Gemma 4

-—designed specifically for your gadget Google's response to the "run AI on anything" challenge is Gemma 3.
-The models, which have characteristics ranging from 1B to 27B, are designed with phones, laptops, and edge devices in mind.
+—designed specifically for your gadget Google's response to the "run AI on anything" challenge is Gemma 4-e4b.
+This model have characteristics ranging designed with phones, laptops, and edge devices in mind.
 .

 -  **Parameters:**  1B, 4B, 12B, 27B
 -  **Best for:**  On-device inference, multimodal (text + vision from 4B+)
 -  **License:**  Gemma Terms of Use (free for most use cases)
--  **Standout:**  The 4B model runs on a phone and understands images
+-  **Standout:**  The e4B model runs on a phone and understands images

 ```
-# Run Gemma 3 locally
+# Run Gemma 4 locally
-ollama run gemma3:12b
+ollama run gemma4:e4b
 ```

 I run the 12B variant on my laptop for quick local queries when I’m offline.
 It’s fast, capable, and the multimodal support is a nice bonus.